securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Web-based services {#weblocation}

 Web-based services SHOULD place the security.txt file under the /.well-known/ path; e.g. https://example.com/.well-known/security.txt as per {{!RFC8615}}.
-A security.txt file located under the top-level path SHOULD either redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the /.well-known/ path or be used as a fallback if the ".well-known" path cannot be used.
+For legacy compatibility, a security.txt file might be placed at the top-level path or redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the /.well-known/ path.

 If retrieval of a "security.txt" file from the top-level path results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow that